jesus-morales-souhail/stochastic-dark-energy-ou/stochastic_dark_energy.md

 ## 10. Conclusion

-We have tested the hypothesis of stochastic dark energy fluctuations against DESI DR2 BAO data.
-Our MLE analysis yields a null result: the stochastic amplitude is \(\sigma_X \to 0\), and the QNM frequency is \(\omega_R \to 0\).
-The data are fully consistent with a smooth CPL evolution of dark energy (\(w_0 \approx -0.87, w_a \approx -0.41\)) plus instrumental noise.
+We have tested a specific class of stochastic dark energy models (OU and QNM) against DESI DR2 BAO data, assuming a fixed CPL background.
+The MLE drives the stochastic amplitude to the numerical floor: \(\sigma_X \to 0\) and \(\omega_R \to 0\).
+The data are fully consistent with a smooth CPL evolution plus instrumental noise.

-This result places a strict upper limit on the granularity of the vacuum: \(\sigma_X < 1.5 \times 10^{-4}\) (95% CL).
-Any model predicting local fluctuations in the dark energy density must respect this bound.
+This result places a phenomenological upper limit on the amplitude of such fluctuations: \(\sigma_X < 1.5 \times 10^{-4}\) (95% CL).
+While the stochastic model is not favored by the current data, a definitive conclusion requires a simultaneous fit of the stochastic parameters with the CPL background and, ideally, the \(>20\) redshift bins of Euclid DR1 (expected H2 2026).
+Our analysis pipeline is ready for this future test.
+Until then, this work serves as a benchmark limit and a validation of the methodology.

-The finite-information stochastic framework, in its current OU/QNM formulation, is ruled out by DESI DR2.
-However, the smooth dynamical evolution of dark energy remains a robust observational fact, consistent with the latest cosmological data.
-The null result implies a **holographic rigidity** of the vacuum, where the horizon's information content is decoupled from local metric fluctuations.

-Future surveys with significantly more redshift bins (Euclid DR1, H2 2026) will be needed to probe the vacuum at higher resolution and to test whether the smoothness holds at the level of \(\sigma_X > 10^{-5}\).
-Until then, DESI DR2 provides the most stringent constraint on stochastic dark energy, serving as a benchmark for quantum-gravity and information-theoretic models of the vacuum.

 ---